ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/java-on-axion/3-test-optimization-flags.md

 * `UseNeon`: When true, this enables the use of an advanced single instruction multiple data (SIMD) architecture extension that vastly improves use cases such as multimedia encoding/decoding, user interface, 2D/3D graphics and gaming.
 * `UseSVE`: Enables Scalable Vector Extensions, which improves vector operation performance.

-Ultimately just remember, though, that most performance tuning will be unnecessary, and you can just move your Java workloads to Axion with no changes required.
+The performance tuning parameters are dependent on the application workload and its implementation.
+Most of the Java based workloads can be migrated to Axion with little to no changes required.